 The last way is to write posts.
 This is perhaps the most effective way to establish contacts in certain niches and demonstrate that you are not just an employee, but a person who has strong analytical and research skill.
 Fortunately, LinkedIn allows publishing posts for different spheres.
 For example, you may write about marketing, sales, or even share some industry insights.
 You will definitely find your audience.

 Additionally, your articles will also be available in search engines, therefore, you will be able to attract not only LinkedIn members, but also other people.

 Do remember that writing a post and sharing an article is different.
 You need to be well-prepared not to make a mistake that will lead you to nothing.

-LinkedIn can really be used a platform for your building your personal brand, finding new clients, growing your business, and searching for new opportunities.
-Everything depends on you and your intentions how to make your page work for you.
+LinkedIn can really be used as a platform for your building your personal brand, finding new clients, growing your business, and searching for new opportunities.
+Everything depends on you and your intentions on how to make your page work for you.

-LinkedIn, as well as any other social media or even a blog, requires your permanent attention and regular updates.
+LinkedIn, as well as any other social media or even a blog requires your permanent attention and regular updates.
 If you want to keep attracting people, you need to keep working on your profile.
 Publish posts regularly, add articles and encourage your friends and connections to engage them, and do remember to grow your connection list.

 The tips that we included in this article will be effective both for personal and for company branding.
 If you want to make the most out of LinkedIn, follow them, and you will see that your online presence become stronger and you start to reach more people.